Small Village Woes

 I don't disagree with this at all.
 In 2002/2003, this is exactly what I was planning to do in a future update.
 It would require me making two separate instances of the Br'ei Camp and the burning version of the Small Village.
 Fundmentally, it wouldn't be a difficult addition, just time consuming, and I'm not sure that I have time to complete the necessary edits required for this level of module expansion.
 We're talking new story elements, new outcomes, new action scripts, new instances of objects, NPCs, etc..
 For the scope of what Small Village Woes is, it's entirely possible.
 It wouldn't be a slight addition, however.

-I can entirely agree with your rationale, Werelynx.
+I can entirely agree with this.
 Any characters that don't lean Good would undoubtedly like the option to join the Br'ei.
 It would be nice to provide that option.
-That being said, I did my best to balance the mystery of story arc reveals/twists with the logic points used to never feel comfortable with the Br'ei tactics.
-Glad you had this thought.

 Hi